For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 8. ANOVA (Analysis of variance):

-Analysis of Variance (ANOVA) is a statistical technique used to compare the means of two or more groups to determine if there are significant differences among them.
+Analysis of Variance (ANOVA) is one of the statistical concepts used to compare the means of two or more groups to determine if there are significant differences among them.
 It’s like the referee in a sports tournament, checking if there’s enough evidence to conclude that the teams’ performances are different.

 ANOVA calculates a test statistic and a p-value, which indicates whether the observed differences in means are statistically significant or likely occurred by chance.